-There has been infrequent insect activity in the district over the past planning period.
-There have been approximately 200 ha defoliated by the hemlock looper mainly in 2005.
-There was a small treatment program of approximately 18000 ha with bacillus thurengiensis (BT) in 2002, 2003 and 2004 mainly as a result of the infestation in 2001.
+There has been infrequent insect activity in the district during the past planning period.
+There were approximately 200 ha defoliated by the hemlock looper mainly in 2005.
+There was a small treatment program of approximately 18 000 ha with bacillus thurengiensis (bT) in 2002, 2003 and 2004 mainly as a result of the infestation in 2001.
 Populations of this insect are being closely monitored since a large portion of the district is comprised of highly susceptible balsam fir.